William Lyon Mackenzie: Memorials

 Mackenzie's last home was designated as a historical site in 1936 to prevent its demolition.
 The Mackenzie Homestead Foundation turned the building into the Mackenzie House museum and operated the facility until it was sold to the City of Toronto in 1960.
 The William Lyon Mackenzie Centennial Committee commissioned a monument to Mackenzie which was sculpted by Walter Seymour Allward and placed in Queen's Park west of the Legislative Assembly of Ontario in 1940.
-A plaque which was dedicated to Mackenzie was erected in his home city of Dundee next to the Steeple Church.
+A plaque dedicated to Mackenzie was erected in Dundee next to the Steeple Church.
 Dennis Lee included Mackenzie in his poem 1838 and John Robert Colombo called Mackenzie a hero in The Mackenzie Poems.
 In 1976, Rick Salutin wrote a play about Mackenzie and the Upper Canada Rebellion called 1837: The Farmers' Revolt.
 In 1991 a group of volunteers opened the Mackenzie Printery museum in Mackenzie's Queenston home to document the newspaper industry in North America.

 In the Spanish Civil War Canadian volunteers formed the Mackenzie–Papineau Battalion, naming it after Mackenzie and the leader of the Lower Canada Rebellion, Louis-Joseph Papineau.
 In 1960, Southview Collegiate in North York was renamed William Lyon Mackenzie Collegiate Institute after students suggested the name.
 The Toronto Fire Services named a fireboat the William Lyon Mackenzie in 1964.
 "The Rebel Mayor", a Twitter account which posted satirical comments on candidates in Toronto's 2010 mayoral election, was written in Mackenzie's persona.
 Shawn Micallef, a journalist for Eye Weekly and Spacing magazine, created the feed.